FinnNahon/finnnahon.github.io/content/info/bookshelf/_index.md

 I've been trying to read more this year.

-I'm currently reading <span style="color: yellow;">The Old Man and the Sea</span> by Ernest Hemingway.
+I'm currently reading <span style="color: yellow;">Ghosts Of My Life: Writings on Depression, Hauntology and Lost Futures</span> by Mark Fisher.

 If you have any suggestions, send them my way.